-In 1963, the IUCN created the Red Data List of more than 15,500 species, after evaluating the extinction risk of various species and subspecies worldwide.
-This list is also known as IUCN Red List of Threatened Species or IUCN Red List.
+In 1963, the IUCN created the Red Data List.
+It evaluated the extinction risk of more than 15,500 species and subspecies worldwide.
+This list is also known as the IUCN Red List of Threatened Species, or just the IUCN Red List.

-Among the many ecosystems, rainforests are those forest areas that are characterized by heavy rainfall (1750 – 2000 mm).
-They represent one of the richest ecosystems on Earth and are referred to as the ‘Jewels of the Earth’.
-It is estimated that more than 50 percent of the total animal species are native to the rainforests.
-However, due to climate change and human encroachment of land, many of these animals are endangered or threatened.
+Rainforests are forest areas with very heavy rainfall, between 1750 and 2000 mm per year.
+They are one of the richest ecosystems on Earth and are sometimes called the "Jewels of the Earth."
+More than 50 percent of all animal species live in rainforests.
+But because of climate change and humans taking over their land, many of these animals are now endangered or threatened.

 Types of Endangered Rainforest Animals